Menu

 What to expect:

-Any age is welcome at this project.
-We have space for approximately 3-4 families to sign up, dependent on the size of the SBK families attending (please use an accurate headcount in your registration for this reason).
+All ages are welcome.
+We have room for about 2-3 SBK families depending on the size of families that register (please use an accurate headcount in your registration for this reason).

 What to wear: